cuspycode/kludges/knock/README.md

 sudo ip6tables -n -L
 ```

-If no conflicts were found, proceed by adding the `knock` rules:
+If you don't see any potential conflicts here, proceed with adding the `knock` rules by running this command:

 ```bash
 /opt/knock/knock add